 She also teams up with Cassandra Cain (Batgirl) and Marque, who were searching for David Cain and Deathstroke.
 She put her issues aside when they tracked down a training compound of a female army (Cass's 'sisters') created by Cain and Deathstroke to 'cripple the meta-hero community'.
 They manage to fight them all, until Deathstroke decided to blow up the building.
 Ravager, Batgirl, and Marque survived, but his army did not.
 After that, Ravager leaves and continues the search for her father.

 Rose got to show where her loyalties stood when the Titans Tower got breached by the Terror Titans.
-The villainous team was sent by their leader The Clock King to retrieve the Titans but Ravager would not go down with out a fight.
-Showing a great display of heart and fighting ability Ravager was able to hold them long enough for Wendy Harris and Marvin White to escape Titans Tower before it blew up.
-It was believed that Ravager was dead when the rest of the Titans arrived back at the tower but Robin was able to figure out a way that she could have escaped.
-Still unsure the Titans went to meet the Clock King and was shown that Ravager, with a destroyed costume was following behind them in the shadows proving that she still lived.
+The villainous team was sent by their leader The Clock King to retrieve the Titans but Ravager would not go down without a fight.
+Showing a great display of heart and fighting ability, Ravager was able to hold them long enough for Wendy Harris and Marvin White to escape Titans Tower before it blew up.
+It was believed that Ravager was dead when the rest of the Titans arrived back at the tower, but Robin was able to figure out a way that she could have escaped.
+Still unsure, the Titans went to meet the Clock King, and it was shown that Ravager, with a destroyed costume was following behind them in the shadows, proving that she still lived.
 Clock King, while they were fighting, offered her a spot on his team but she abruptly declined his offer.

 After taking down the first headquarters of the Terror Titans, Rose and the Teen Titans returned to Titans Tower to do repairs.
 While there, Rose overheard Cassandra and Tim talking about how they thought Rose was out of control (for the most part).
 Rose took this offensively and left the Teen Titans to join up with the Terror Titans much to the disdain of the other Terror Titans.
 She also has entered herself in the Dark Side Tournament though refuses to kill anyone, suggesting that she isn't all as bad as everyone wants to think.
 Thus far, she has proved to be one of the toughest combatants in the Dark Side Tournament and in the Terror Titans.
 However, upon fighting Static Shock, Rose failed in her attempt to stay in the Dark Side Tournament and was forced to resign (due to a bet with Clock King).
 As far as Rose becoming a full time villain or not, it is still unclear.
 Only time would tell if she would choose to continue to walk down that road or not.